dfederlein/vagrant-tower/README.md

 Running the Demo
 ----------------

 Now you can log into AWX at https://192.168.251.10 or the IP you have specified.
-Further information about AWX can be found here: http://www.ansibleworks.com/releases/awx/docs/awx_user_guide-latest.pdf
+Further information about AWX can be found here: http://www.ansible.com/tower  (User guide can be downloaded from that webpage.)

 The user to log in as is: